contracts

 ---

 This page is for general informational purposes only and does not constitute legal advice.
 Non-compete enforceability is a complex, state-specific legal question.
-The information here reflects our understanding of current law as of March 2026.
+The information here reflects our understanding of current law as of May 2026.
 Consult with a qualified attorney licensed in Maine for advice specific to your situation.

 Published by the DentalUnlock Team.
-Last updated March 2026.
+Last updated May 2026.

 See what dentists are actually paid in Maine